cksource/ckeditor-cs-on-premises-infrastructure/azure/aks/example-usage/README.md

 # Example usage of Azure Terraform modules

-This catalog contains example usage of Terraform modules prepared for provisioning CKEditor Collaboration Server.
+This catalog contains examples of how the Terraform modules can be used for provisioning Collaboration Server On-Premises.

-**Note**: Before starting you have to login into the Azure CLI tool.
+**Note**: Before starting, you have to log into the Azure CLI tool.
 You can download it here: https://docs.microsoft.com/en-us/cli/azure/

 ## Quickstart